Jason McGhee Wilson

 GW Alumnus Discusses Roles as Associate AD for Facilities and Events, Multi-Sport Supervisor

 Hundreds of students put down their books Monday evening to attend the 26th annual Midnight Breakfast

-A 16-year member of the George Washington Department of Athletics, Jason Wilson is now in his seventh year on the senior staff and third year as Associate Athletics Director for Facilities.
+A 17-year member of the George Washington Department of Athletics, Jason McGhee (Wilson)is now in his eighth year on the senior staff and fourth year as Associate Athletics Director for Facilities.